erancha/RENTracker/readme.md

 - A landlord can have multiple apartments.
 - A tenant can sign rental agreements on apartments of multiple landlords (probably not simultaneously...).

-#### **SQS**

-- Purpose: To decouple websockets notifications from business logic in Lambda functions.

-### 3. **Security** Considerations

-- Data in transit is encrypted with HTTPS
-- User authentication via AWS Cognito with **Google integration**
-- Lambda functions and Elasticache Redis are in a **private subnet**
-- IAM roles follow the least privilege principle
-- Sensitive documents in S3 are shared via presigned URLs, which are configured with an expiration time (e.g., 1 day) to limit exposure.

-### 4. **Scalability**, **Performance** and **Resiliency**

-- Serverless architecture enables automatic scaling
-- Elasticache Redis enhances the scalability of read operations
-- CloudFront provides low-latency content delivery

-### 5. **Deployment**

-- Uses AWS SAM (Serverless Application Model) for deployment
-- Infrastructure is defined with CloudFormation templates
-- Deploy with a single command: `sam build` and `sam deploy`
-- The app is available online at https://d3foa0cm4szuix.cloudfront.net

-- **SaaS Capabilities**:
-  - Multi-tenant architecture using Pool Model (Fully Shared)
-  - Self-service onboarding for landlords (and each landlord's tenants).
-  - Centralized cloud-based delivery
-  - Automatic updates and maintenance
-  - Note: Currently free to use (no subscription model implemented)

-### 6. **Monitoring and Logging**

-- **Monitoring** and **logging** via AWS CloudWatch and X-Ray

-#### 6.1 **AWS X-Ray**

-- **Purpose**: AWS X-Ray is used to trace requests as they travel through the application, providing insights into performance bottlenecks and service dependencies.
-- **Impact on Production Performance**: Minimal impact when sampling is enabled.
-Sampling ensures that only a subset of requests are traced, reducing overhead.
-- **Benefits**: Helps in identifying latency issues, debugging errors, and understanding the application's behavior under load.

-## Summary

-RENTracker's architecture utilizes AWS for a scalable, secure, and highly available backend.
-It supports both single-tenant and multi-tenant deployments, focusing on a robust backend.